How Global Pandemic Covid-19 Changed Pricing Director Job Descriptions Overnight 🔥

 Explain the economic impacts of a pandemic

-In many pricing director job descriptions before the crisis; it was common to see a long list of technical pricing skills and requirements for pricing director roles.
+In many pricing director job descriptions before the crisis, it was common to see a long list of technical pricing skills and requirements for pricing director roles.
 However, since the crisis, we expect to see softer skills emphasised.
 And this is a good thing because very often human elements are missing in most pricing job descriptions.

 A key competency to reinforce during a crisis is ‘leading with compassion’.
 Doing what’s best for the most vulnerable members of your company.
 Trailblazing.
 Risk management.
 And doing what is right for the business and the community.

-One common trap we all need to avoid during a crisis is only looking out for number 1.
+One common trap we all need to avoid during a crisis is only looking out for number one.
 This is a zero-sum game and it’s always disappointing.
 We like to believe that individuals prefer to make sacrifices for the greater good.
 A crisis can prove this to be true.
 But the COVID-19 crisis has also shown us that people are selfish and businesses can get greedy.

 Going through a downturn and making tough decisions to keep your job is very hard.
 However, if you lead with compassion you will touch the lives of your employees and customers in an extraordinary way.
 You will come out of this potential slowdown stronger than ever before; enhancing the shared values of your staff and customers.
 And this is a legacy you can be proud of.